How Artworks Are Evaluated

 Assessing the Artistic and skills in Painting Artwork

-An evaluator needs to find out on the background of the particular artists involved the painting or artwork.
-They also have to identify the inspirations and the media which they preferred to work with.
-Having this understanding and their background will be helpful in understanding how the life experiences influenced their work.
+An evaluator needs to find out the background of the particular artists involved in the painting or artwork.
+They also have to identify the inspirations and the media with which they preferred to work with.
+Having this understanding and their background will be helpful in understanding how their life experiences influenced their work.
 It will also be useful in understanding why the artist used particular techniques in his or her work.
 Though paintings may be attributed to the works of painters in their own right; they may also be constituents in other media.
 In this perspective, the assessor, or painter has to identify how the painter used technical command and the creative skill by the painter in his or her work.

 In conclusion, evaluation of an artwork before it is displayed is a necessary factor to ensure quality, and elimination of controversies.
 The same as a good writing is essential writing, good paintings and other artworks means consistently assessing the efforts used in such works, appreciating its weaknesses and strengths, and learning to do better.
-It is essential for an artist to see your work as others view.
-In this case, local art galleries, and art shows becomes very significant.
+It is essential for an artist to see your work as others view it.
+In this case, local art galleries, and art shows become very significant.
 The overriding concern is the qualities of artwork, and this can be possible through constant evaluation of the particular work.
-Evaluation of artistic quality is also important for assisting designers and popular style to be knowledgeable on the potential perceptions and opinions of users or views in an easy way.
+Evaluation of artistic quality is also important for assisting designers and popular styles to be knowledgeable on the potential perceptions and opinions of users or views in an easy way.
 In the present perspective, art is no longer regarded as a luxurious enjoyment for many people.

 The aspect of line is a significant element with regard to the painting structure.
 Line can be used to explain why the drawing is regarded by all experts, and is one of the greatest traits of an artist.
 Through their direction and general character, they can be used to show the general art composition, and in communicating information about the general artwork.
-A painter or artist must adhere to specific concepts of line when using lines in his or her work to avoid creating controversy in interpretations.
-On the other hand, artists should be able to identify specific aspects that may distinguish their work as theirs.
+A painter or artist must adhere to specific concepts of the line when using lines in his or her work to avoid creating controversy in interpretations.
+On the other hand, artists should be able to identify specific aspects that may distinguish their work from theirs.
 One of such aspects is the use and development of a distinctive style.
-This would be the manner in which the artist or painter lays down the paint, specific colors applied, how the theme is depicted in the work and so on.
+This would be the manner in which the artist or painter lays down the paint, specific colours applied, how the theme is depicted in the work and so on.